World Scout Day and World Thinking Day – 22nd February

 In 1929, during the third World Scout Jamboree, he received as a present a new car, which happened to be a Rolls-Royce.
 This car was soon nicknamed Jam-Roll.
 He also received an Eccles Caravan, which was nicknamed Eccles Cake, so the Scouts attending the event were treated with a Jam-Roll towing an Eccles Cake.
 This combination well served the Baden-Powells in their further travels around Europe.
 Baden-Powell also had a positive impact on improvements in youth education.

 Under his dedicated command, the world Scouting movement grew.
 By 1922 there were more than a million Scouts in 32 countries; by 1939 the number of Scouts was in excess of 3.3 million.

 World thinking Day

 22nd February is also celebrated as World Thinking Day by Boy Scouts and Girl Guides / Girl Scouts, and World Association of girl guides and girl scouts (WAGGGS) worldwide.
 February 22nd is the shared birthday of the founders of Scouting and Guiding – Lord and Lady Baden-Powell – and is commemorated as Thinking Day in the Girl Guide / Girls Scout world and Founder’s Day in the Boy Scout world.

-The theme for World Thinking Day 2022 is “Our World: Our Equal Future: The Environment and Gender Equality”, and we’re sharing some ways you and your troop can get in on the action to celebrate.
+The theme for World Thinking Day 2023 is “Our World, Our Peaceful Future: The environment, peace, and security“, and we’re sharing some ways you and your troop can get in on the action to celebrate.